Plastic Linear Bearings

 Rolling element bearings contain small balls that rotate and travel along tracks, called raceways.
-The ball bearings provide smooth, low friction movement that is repeatable, rigid and accurate.
+The linear ball bearings provide smooth, low friction movement that is repeatable, rigid and accurate.
 Plane bearings do not employ spherical elements and instead bring surface areas into contact with each other, requiring smooth surfaces and lubrication.
 Plastic linear bearings are available in the same configurations.
 Bearing housings and carriages made of plastic are increasingly common, but plastic ball bearings are also becoming important in certain applications.

 Plastic ball bearings offer high acceleration speeds, quick start-and-stop abilities and increased resistance to damage and wear over time.
 Plastic bearings that slide without the use of rolling elements have similar benefits.
 Because there is no metal to metal contact involved with a plastic linear bearing, there is less friction and heat that would slow movement.